Public Outreach

 Radio Astronomy Lectures

-With the generous support of the late George Heilborn, the Department hosts talks by distinguished experimentalists who study the sky using radio waves.
-The Radio Astronomy Seminar talks are recorded and can be viewed here.
+With the generous support of the late George Heilborn, the Department hosted talks by distinguished experimentalists who study the sky using radio waves.
+The Radio Astronomy Seminar talks were recorded and can be viewed here.